Nandhavud Bhirombhakdi

-Nandhavud "Jem" Bhirombhakdi (นันทวุฒิ ภิรมย์ภักดี (เจม); born 7 June 2006) is a Thai racing driver who is set to compete in the 2026 FIA Formula 3 Championship for DAMS Lucas Oil, having last competed in the Formula Regional European Championship for Trident.
+Nandhavud "Jem" Bhirombhakdi (นันทวุฒิ ภิรมย์ภักดี (เจม); born 7 June 2006) is a Thai racing driver who last competed in the 2026 FIA Formula 3 Championship for DAMS Lucas Oil.

 Born in Bangkok to the Bhirombhakdi family, known for founding and owning Boon Rawd Brewery, Bhirombhakdi began competitive kart racing aged 12.
 After two seasons in Formula 4 from 2022 to 2023—contesting the UAE, ADAC, Italian, CEZ, and Euro 4 Championships—he progressed to Formula Regional European in 2024.

 Family

 Bhirombhakdi is a son of Voravud and Nandhamalee Bhirombhakdi.
 His father, a fourth-generation member of the Bhirombhakdi family, is an executive in the family's Boon Rawd Brewery group and racing driver.
 His mother, a granddaughter of Prince Chakraband Pensiri, heads Cavallino Motors, the sole distributor of Ferrari in Thailand.

 Bhirombhakdi was introduced to driving simulators around the age of six by his father.
-He attended Bangkok Patana School.

 Career

 Karting

-Bhirombhakdi's short karting career in Europe saw him compete in the likes of the WSK Super Master Series and the South Garda Winter Cup.
+Bhirombhakdi began his motorsport career in karting at a young age, competing in both national and international championships across Asia and Europe.
+During his karting years, he participated in several prestigious events, including the Rok Cup Asia, IAME Series Asia, WSK Open Cup, WSK Super Master Series, South Garda Winter Cup, and ROK Cup Superfinal.

+Bhirombhakdi enjoyed considerable success in Thailand's national karting scene, becoming one of the few drivers to win championship titles across all major categories.
+He claimed Thai national championships in the Mini ROK, Junior Open, and Senior Open classes.
+In addition to his domestic achievements, he also secured multiple race victories in regional Asian competitions, including rounds held in Malaysia and Indonesia, demonstrating his ability to consistently perform and progress through every stage of karting competition.

+Alongside his domestic success, Bhirombhakdi gained valuable international experience by competing against some of the world's top junior drivers in Europe and Asia.
+This exposure helped prepare him for the transition to single-seater racing, where he progressed through Formula 4, the Formula Regional European Championship, and FIA Formula 3.

 Formula 4

 2022

 Bhirombhakdi made his Formula 4 debut in the 2022 Formula 4 UAE Championship, driving for UAE-based squad Xcel Motorsport.
 His season there saw him have a best race result of 15th, as he finished 34th in the standings, failing to score a point.
 Bhirombhakdi's main campaign was the 2022 ADAC Formula 4 Championship season.
-Driving for Jenzer Motorsport, he had much more success.
-He secured a best result of 6th at the Lausitzring, as he finished 14th in the standings on 38 points.
+Driving for Jenzer Motorsport, Bhirombhakdi had much more success.
+He secured a best result of sixth at the Lausitzring, as he finished 14th in the standings on 38 points.
 He also appeared in the Italian F4 Championship with Jenzer.